Storage

 apiVersion: v1kind: Secretmetadata: name: db-secrettype: Opaquedata: password: cGFzc3dvcmQxMjM= # base64 of "password123"Use as environment variables or volume mounts, same pattern as ConfigMaps:

-env: - name: DB_PASSWORD valueFrom: secretKeyRef: name: db-secret key: passwordKey Takeaways
+env: - name: DB_PASSWORD valueFrom: secretKeyRef: name: db-secret key: passwordEncryption at rest vs real secret hygiene

 Section titled “Key Takeaways”- Use emptyDir for scratch space; PVC for persistent data.

-- StorageClasses enable dynamic provisioning — no need to pre-create PVs.
+- StorageClasses enable dynamic provisioning — no need to pre-create PVs; CSI separates provision/attach from kubelet mount.

 - ConfigMaps for config, Secrets for sensitive data.
 Both inject into pods as env vars or files.